A Bordeaux wine museum is sometimes arcane but almost always absorbing. Anthony Peregrine visits the best.

-The Bordelais have a good story and they want to tell it, so in recent years museums that do just that have sprung up across the region.
+The Bordelais have a good story and they want to tell it, so in recent years more than one museum that do just that have sprung up across the region.
 These offer more opportunities to study old secateurs and hoes, Heath Robinson-style spraying equipment and the complexities of coopering than all but the most determined visitor can possibly take in.
 The range, naturally, is wide.
 You may run into family histories and contemporary art, talking wine vats and mentions of Ausone, Pasteur and raw sardines.
 What you don’t find is much in the way of an overview.
 Technicalities and their history are generally well-handled, but there’s a gap where socio-cultural aspects should be.
 Patterns of ownership and working life, the impact of wine wealth on the structure of Bordelais society – information and commentary on these topics are rare.
 The wine section in Bordeaux’s Musée d’Aquitaine – presently being re-designed – should rectify the omission, but as it’s not due to re-open until early summer, it’s difficult to say how, or how well.
-However, there’s still plenty to keep the inquisitive going and below are details of the museums which are worth a detour to visit. chateau branda, cadillen-en-fronsadais I can barely tell a dahlia from a tulip, but I could have spent a day in Branda’s medieval Garden of Delights.
+However, there’s still plenty to keep the inquisitive going and below are details of more than one museum which are worth a detour to visit. chateau branda, cadillen-en-fronsadais I can barely tell a dahlia from a tulip, but I could have spent a day in Branda’s medieval Garden of Delights.
 It colonises the courtyard of this restored 14th century stronghold and is a tranquil wonderworld of geometric shapes, vegetation and the symbolism that monks once favoured (fennel for strength, white roses for the Virgin, and then some).

 Owner Jean-Jacques Lesgourgues’ great trick, though, has been to slot modern art into this glorious setting.
 I know it sounds suspicious but it works.
 There’s a sculptured tribute to Pasteur, a rickety wind structure and, in the towers, conceptual, wine-inspired items that are both fascinating and accessible even to philistines.
 I’m still slightly haunted by the eternally unravelling barrel.
 And then there’s the Spirit of Wine exhibition, a theatrical approach to viticulture and associated matters.
 Its literary allusions may be over the top, but it’s utterly engrossing in a sound-and-vision, hands-on sort of way.